 The Philippine real estate market is governed by a complex set of rules without a unifying system.
 While laws on the ownership of land are entrenched in the Constitution, there are a slew of rules and regulations found elsewhere governing ownership and lease of real estate properties, including land, buildings, houses and condominiums.
 Local ordinances also regulate transactions related to real estate.

-Rules on ownership and lease
+Rules on Ownership and Lease

 As stated in the 1987 Constitution, only Filipinos – individuals or corporations – can own land in the Philippines.
 The definition of “Filipino”, however, has been broadened to include natural-born Filipinos who have adopted a new citizenship, as well as Filipinos with dual citizenship.
 These individuals may own land in the Philippines, but only with a limited area and land type.